about

 An intuitive and generous actor, and a highly versatile and dedicated vocalist, Jenni has performed professionally around the world.

-From appearing in five-star reviewed, award-winning London shows and headlining cabarets on board world-class ships, to teaching in her private studio, she has a deep love for her job and immense gratitude for the places it takes her.
+From appearing in five-star reviewed, award-winning London shows and headlining cabarets on board world-class ships, to teaching from her private studio, she has a deep love for her job and immense gratitude for the places it takes her.

 Career highlights to date: